peteroupc/peteroupc.github.io/bernsupp.md

 [^28]: Gal, S.G., 1995.
 Properties of the modulus of continuity for monotonous convex functions and applications. _International Journal of Mathematics and Mathematical Sciences_ 18(3), pp.443-446.

 [^29]: Anastassiou, G.A., Gal, S.G., _Approximation Theory: Moduli of Continuity and Global Smoothness Preservation_, Birkhäuser, 2012.

+[^30]: Adell, J.A., Bustamante, J., Quesada, J.M., "Estimates for the moments of Bernstein polynomials" J. Math.
+Anal.
+Appl.
+432 (2015).

 <a id=Appendix></a>
 ## Appendix